 Don’t Stop Trying in School

 Knowing you’ve been accepted into a college may give you the idea that you can slack off in your classes.
 However, you’ll want to avoid that thinking.
-Your final grades can actually have a future on your education.
+Your senior year grades can actually have a future on your education.
 For example, my school allowed me to skip a math general requirement because of my grades in the high school class.

 This is especially the case if you’re taking AP or college education courses, such as English 101 or 102, while still in your senior year.
 Your grades in these classes determine whether or not you receive credit, elective credits, or any credit at all towards your Bachelor’s or Associate’s degree.
 If you slack off, you may find yourself having to retake the same classes in your freshman year of college.